aaaaaa123456789/gb-debug-information/debuginfo.md

 ### 3.4.
 Header

-The header of a debug information file is a structure that is located at the beginning of the file, which allows consumers to locate and process the rest of the information contained in the file.
+The header of a debug information file is a structure that is located at the beginning of the file (i.e., at offset
+0) which allows consumers to locate and process the rest of the information contained in the file.
 (The fixed placement of this header implies that a debug information file MUST be at least 32 bytes long.)

 The layout of the header is the following: